Posted on: April 15, 2020

 The inside of a window brothel from MyRedLight.

-Male escort Lyle Muns (26) of MyRedLight does not work himself, but he does see a group that continues to work.
+Male escort Lyle Muns (26) of MyRedLight does not work himself, but he does see a group of prostitutes that continues to work.

 "They are prostitutes who are not registered at the Dutch Chamber of Commerce and are undocumented.
 These are people who are in financial distress if they do not work, because they cannot claim the special assistance.”